blakeanator/Monkecoin/doc/translation_process.md

 username = USERNAME
 ```

-The Transifex Bitcoin project config file is included as part of the repo.
+The Transifex Monkecoin project config file is included as part of the repo.
 It can be found at `.tx/config`, however you shouldn’t need to change anything.

 ### Synchronising translations
-To assist in updating translations, a helper script is available in the [maintainer-tools repo](https://github.com/bitcoin-core/bitcoin-maintainer-tools).
+To assist in updating translations, a helper script is available in the [maintainer-tools repo](https://github.com/monkecoin-core/monkecoin-maintainer-tools).

 1. `python3 ../bitcoin-maintainer-tools/update-translations.py`
 2. `git add` new translations from `src/qt/locale/`